 If your Ninebot electric scooter suddenly starts beeping, there is a reason.
 Each sound signal, whether discreet or repetitive, has a specific function: to draw your attention to an anomaly, a configuration to correct, or simply to alert you to unusual behavior.

-Beeps can seem annoying, but they are often your best ally to avoid more serious problems.
+Beeps may seem annoying, but they are often your best ally to avoid more serious problems.

 Ninebot electric scooter